 Crop performance, including grain yield, is affected by trade-offs between individual competitiveness and group performance.
-As early pointed-out by plant breeders (Donald, 1968), and more recently revisited with the concepts of Darwinian Agriculture, or Evolutionary Agroecology, these trade-offs can hold promising opportunities to increase productivity, notably by reversing past selection for individual competitiveness (Denison et al., 2003; Weiner, 2019).
+As early pointed out by plant breeders (Donald, 1968), and more recently revisited with the concepts of Darwinian Agriculture, or Evolutionary Agroecology, these trade-offs can hold promising opportunities to increase productivity, notably by reversing past selection for individual competitiveness (Denison et al., 2003; Weiner, 2019).
 This can be achieved either by selecting directly on group performance (i.e., selecting on population yield), or by targeting key traits related to competitive ability.
-Our study suggests that selecting genotypes with reduced root area and reduced root area proliferation in presence of neighbours could be a way to reduce competition intensity between seedlings, which could then translate into higher yields.
-In line with this hypothesis, excessive growth of the root system in the topsoil has been shown reduce collective yield in oat and barley (Vain et al., 2023).
+Our study suggests that selecting genotypes with reduced root area in monogenotypic stands and reduced root area plasticity in response to other neighboring genotypes could be a way to reduce competition intensity between seedlings, which could then translate into higher yields.
+In line with this hypothesis, excessive growth of the root system in the topsoil has been shown to reduce collective yield in oat and barley (Vain et al., 2023).
 In wheat, modern varieties that have been subject to selection for increased population yield for many generations display reduced root proliferation in presence of a neighbour compared to old landraces (Zhu et al., 2019).
-Of course, such phenotypes should also be favoured in cultivar mixtures, where the objective would be to minimize the average root area between cultivars.
-More generally, this means that maximizing functional diversity within the mixture, as emphasize in most theoretical framework (e.g., Barot et al. 2017; Kopp et al. 2023), may only produce favourable effects for some traits, e.g., but for others, more attention should be paid to the average trait value.
+Such phenotypes should also be favoured in cultivar mixtures, where the objective would be to minimize the average root area between cultivars.
+More generally, our results show that maximizing functional diversity within the mixture, as emphasize in most theoretical framework (e.g., Barot et al. 2017; Kopp et al. 2023), may only produce favourable effects for some traits, e.g., but for others, more attention should be paid to the average trait value.

 REFERENCES